Kieranties/SimpleVersion/docs/SimpleVersion.Docs/articles/intro.md

 dotnet install -g SimpleVersion.Tool
 ```

-Once installed, you can invoke SimpleVersion in your favourite shell, optionally passing the path to your repository (defaults to current working directory)
+Once installed, you can invoke SimpleVersion in your favorite shell, optionally passing the path to your repository (defaults to current working directory)

 ```posh
 PS c:\MyRepo> simpleversion